How to calculate profit margin: formula and examples

 Can my profit margin be negative?

 Yes.
-A negative profit margin means you're losing money on each sale.
-This happens when costs exceed revenue.
-Negative margins require immediate attention to pricing, costs, or both.
+A negative profit margin means your costs exceed your revenue on each sale.
+This requires immediate attention to your pricing, costs, or both.
+Review your expense structure and consider whether your prices adequately reflect the true cost of delivery.

 How often should I calculate my profit margins?

 Review margins monthly for a clear picture of trends.
 Calculate them after any significant change to pricing, costs, or product mix.
-Accounting software like Xero can track margins automatically in real time.
+Accounting software like Xero can track margins automatically, giving you up-to-date figures without manual calculations.

 Disclaimer